 The DRV5055-Q1 device is a linear Hall effect sensor that responds proportionally to magnetic flux density.
 The device can be used for accurate position sensing in a wide range of applications.

 The device operates from 3.3-V or 5-V power supplies.
 When no magnetic field is present, the analog output drives half of VCC.
-The output changes linearly with the applied magnetic flux density, and four sensitivity options enable maximal output voltage swing based on the range that needs to be sensed.
+The output changes linearly with the applied magnetic flux density, and four sensitivity options enable maximal output voltage swing based on the needed sensing range.
 North and south magnetic poles produce unique voltages.

 The device senses magnetic flux that is perpendicular to the top of the package, and the two package options provide different sensing directions.

-The device uses a ratiometric architecture that can eliminate error from VCC tolerance when the external ADC (analog-to-digital converter) uses the same VCC for its reference.
-Additionally, the device features magnet temperature compensation to counteract how magnets drift, for linear performance across a wide –40°C to 150°C temperature range.
+The device uses a ratiometric architecture that can eliminate error from VCC tolerance when the external analog-to-digital converter (ADC) uses the same VCC for its reference.
+Additionally, the device features magnet temperature compensation to counteract how magnets drift, for linear performance across a wide –40°C to +150°C temperature range.

 All trademarks are the property of their respective owners.

 |0 to Vcc||0 to 2 V||0.6 to Vcc|